Inference in Predictive Quantile Regressions: Empirical Study

-Our results also underline the importance of robustifying inference to both the serial correlation of the quantile-regression-induced residuals resulting from conditional volatility and to the size distortion resulting from the persistence and endogeneity of the predictors.
+Our results also underline the importance of robustifying inference to both the serial correlation of the quantile-regression-induced residuals and the size distortion resulting from the persistence and endogeneity of the predictors.
 The standard non-robust $t$-statistic in the second row naively indicates predictability in the tails and/or shoulders using all three predictors.
 However, after applying HAC standard errors in row 3, the significance is lost in several cases, including the left-tail for the dividend price ratio and the right-tail for the book-to-market ratio.
-Finally, after using the switching-FM test, only the right shoulder of the dividend price ratios remain significant.
-Consequently, the use of a standard predictive quantile test, even with HAC standard errors, can greatly exaggerate the evidence of quantile predictability.
+Finally, after using the switching-FM test, only the right shoulder of the dividend price ratios remains significant.
+Consequently, using a standard predictive quantile test, even with HAC standard errors, can greatly exaggerate the evidence of quantile predictability.
 Thus, the use of both robust standard errors and proper inference procedures is essential in empirical applications involving predictive quantile regression.